 2. Clean Up The Mold

-At Homebiotic we favor the use of hydrogen peroxide or borax to clean up the mold.
+Use the Homebiotic Surface Cleaner to clean up the mold.
 We recommend avoiding the use of bleach when tackling mold, as it can’t remove mold from porous surfaces such as wood, and can actually cause mold to become more harmful.
 Bleach will also kill your home microbiome indiscriminately – including the helpful bacteria that actively help protect against mold.

-- Spray hydrogen peroxide on the moldy area.
+- Spray Homebiotic Surface Cleaner on the moldy area.

 - Repeat as many times as necessary.